 Crouching/Kneeling S Depends on assigned tasks.
 When working in and around equipment or pipes, in confined spaces, working on equipment or items below waist level, or gathering parts and supplies stored below waist level.
-Workers may use kneepads while working.
-Crawling S Depends on assigned tasks.
+Crawling S Workers may use kneepads while working.
+Depends on assigned tasks.
 May crawl to reach or move between work areas.
 Stooping S Maneuvering in and around systems and components (particularly while walking on the catwalks in the IWTP), or while entering smaller/confined spaces.
-Reaching F Gathering and processing water samples, using mouse to access data (To shoulder level) on computer, repairing and installing parts and equipment, performing fabrication and inspection tasks, climbing ladders, using a hand truck or drum truck, cleaning equipment, raking, shoveling, and sweeping, driving a vehicle, positioning crane/hoist, gathering parts, supplies, and other items stored below shoulder level, and using various office equipment.
+Reaching (To shoulder level) F Gathering and processing water samples, using mouse to access data on computer, repairing and installing parts and equipment, performing fabrication and inspection tasks, climbing ladders, using a hand truck or drum truck, cleaning equipment, raking, shoveling, and sweeping, driving a vehicle, positioning crane/hoist, gathering parts, supplies, and other items stored below shoulder level, and using various office equipment.
 Note: Workers use ladders to try to position work at chest level when possible.
-Reaching S Repairing and installing parts and equipment, performing fabrication (Over the shoulder) and inspection tasks, cleaning equipment, and gathering parts, supplies, and other items stored over shoulder level.
-Driving 0 Driving a vehicle in the immediate area of the IWTP, various field locations, or to the outside testing laboratory.
-Foot Controls 0 While driving.
-Repetitive Motion N/A The variety of tasks assigned to IWTP personnel generally minimizes repetitive motion.
-Handling/Grasping C 50% Pinch Grasp50% Whole Hand Grasp Fine Finger Manipulation F Writing, using computer mouse to research status of remote system monitors, gauges, and systems, and operate HMI controls, processing water samples, using keys, loosening/tightening lids on sample jars and various containers, using stopwatch, using hand tools, operating controls on power tools and welding equipment, disconnecting/ reconnecting system components, manipulating small parts/valves, dialing telephone, operating buttons on 2-way radio, and picking - up/removing debris.
-Keyboarding 0 Documenting completed projects, creating reports, and sending/receiving electronic mail.
-Talking F Communicating with supervisors, co-workers, and vendors in person or - via telephone or radio.
-Hearing C While communicating with supervisors, co-workers, and vendors.
+Reaching (Over the shoulder) S Repairing and installing parts and equipment, performing fabrication and inspection tasks, cleaning equipment, and gathering parts, supplies, and other items stored over shoulder level.
+Driving О Driving a vehicle in the immediate area of the IWTP, various field locations, or to the outside testing laboratory.
+Foot Controls О While driving.
+Repetitive Motion N/A The variety of tasks assigned to IWTP Operators generally minimizes repetitive motion.
+Handling/Grasping С 50 % Pinch Grasp 50 % Whole Hand Grasp Fine Finger Manipulation F Writing, using computer mouse to research status of remote system monitors, gauges, and systems, and operate HMI controls, processing water samples, using keys, loosening/tightening lids on sample jars and various containers, using stopwatch, using hand tools, operating controls on power tools and welding equipment, disconnecting/reconnecting system components, manipulating small parts/valves, dialing telephone, operating buttons on 2-way radio, and picking up/removing debris.
+Keyboarding О Documenting completed projects, creating reports, and sending/receiving electronic mail.
+Talking F Communicating with supervisors, co-workers, and vendors in person or via telephone or radio.
+Hearing С Communicating with supervisors, co-workers, and vendors.
 When listening for sounds of malfunctioning machinery and alarms in and around work areas.
-Seeing C Visual abilities would be considered important in this position.
+Seeing С Visual abilities would be considered important in this position.
+Writing 0 Completing daily logs, and taking notes and messages.